 These interactive tutorial videos will introduce you to the basic skills and knowledge you need to get your research started.
 (Note: Tutorials have video and audio components)

 Great Starting Resources

 These databases cover a wide range of topics and source types.
 Read each description to see which one might fit most closely with your research needs.

-Full-text access to journals, business periodicals, data, industry and country reports and other information sources in multiple business-related subjects including: business trends, marketing, economic conditions, accounting and finance.
+Combines multiple business databases providing access to scholarly journals, eBooks, trade publications, tax law resources, dissertations and conference proceedings, and videos.
+Company, industry, and country overviews and reports.
+Information sources in multiple business-related subjects including: business trends, marketing, economic conditions, accounting and finance.